Butterfly-Effect-AppsLab/rehabapp/backend/README.md

 ## Backend init
-Our API is running in docker container.
+Our API is running in docker container, it has also a separate container for postgreSQL database.
 Steps to init API after pull from origin:
  1. Make sure you have Docker installed on your machine.
 If not, follow this guide:
  https://docs.docker.com/